 - This verse clearly addresses a third party outside of the spouses, likely a court or authority figure.
 If a split/breach–shiqaqa–is feared between the spouses, then this third party should appoint arbiters from both families.
 Divorce is implied only if arbitration and peer counseling fail.
 Note the difference between “cooperation” (‘ata) and a “breach” (shiqaq); i.e. if the woman cooperates then arbitration is not necessary, but if she does not cooperate and a breach between the couple is feared, then arbitrators should be appointed by the authority.
 If this, too, fails, then divorce may be sought against the wife in question.

-- The objective here is peace and reconciliation, or sulh in Arabic, because neither spouse is provably at fault.
+- The objective here is peace and settlement, or sulh in Arabic, because neither spouse is provably at fault.
 A “fear” of nushuz is not a proven thing, and the Quran clearly distinguishes between proven wrongdoing and suspected wrongdoing.
 God advises arbitration and due judicial process.
 If a husband suspects his wife of adultery, he must get a court involved according to 24:6-9.
 If he suspects some lesser wrongdoing, he must refer her to the authorities for arbitration according to 4:34-35.
 He may never take it upon himself to administer “punishment” without due consideration for the law.
 This is clearly emphasized throughout the Quran.
 Those who misinterpret God’s word have tragically and demonstrably deluded themselves.